-- Applications Development that is likely to have potential for a significant impact on the landscape and views, a Landscape Appraisal shall be prepared will be required in accordance with the Guidelines for Landscape and Visual Impact Assessment (Landscape Institute & IEMA) or its successors. - 2.
-Development with foundations above the 40m contour (ref_shown in fFigure1) are likely to have the potential for or a significant impact on the landscape and a landscape assessment is will be required. - The impact upon the important views identified in the King's Somborne Conservation Area Policy 1987 (see Appendix 3) shall form part of the Assessment. - Consideration of the settlement pattern shall form part of the Assessment Development shall be contained within the settlement boundary and reflect the nature and density of building in the proximity
+- Applications likely to have potential for a significant impact on landscape and views a Landscape Appraisal shall be prepared in accordance with the Guidelines for Landscape and Visual Impact Assessment (Landscape Institute & IEMA) or its successors. - 2.
+Development with foundations above the 40m contour (ref figure1) are likely to have the potential for significant impact on the landscape and a landscape assessment is required. - 3.
+The impact upon the important views identified in the King's Somborne Conservation Area Policy 1987 (see Appendix 3) shall form part of the Assessment. - 4 Consideration of the settlement pattern shall form part of the Assessment Development shall be contained within the settlement boundary and reflect the nature and density of building in the proximity